Miranda Cowley Heller

 Miranda Phillips Cowley Heller (born in 1962) is an American writer, novelist, and TV developer.
-She is known for her debut novel, The Paper Palace, which was published in 2021 to acclaim.
+She is known for her debut novel, The Paper Palace, published in 2021.

 Personal life

 Cowley Heller grew up in New York in a literary and artistic family.
 Her grandfather, Malcolm Cowley, was a renowned poet and critic, her aunt Hayden Herrera is an art historian and biographer, and her sister-in-law Zoë Heller is also a writer.
 She is a graduate of Harvard University.
 Cowley Heller was accepted into a PhD program in art history at UCLA but turned it down to move with her husband, Bruno Heller, a British TV screenwriter, for his job.
 She currently splits time living in London, Los Angeles, and Cape Cod.

 Career

 Cowley Heller has had a prolific career across books, magazines, and TV.
 She began her career at Cosmopolitan magazine where she worked as a fiction and books editor.
 She spent a decade as head of drama series at HBO in the early 2000s.
 While at HBO, she worked on hit shows such as The Sopranos, The Wire, Six Feet Under, Big Love, and Deadwood.
-As a writer, she has worked both as a ghostwriter and a screenwriting editor.
-In 2021, she published her own debut novel, The Paper Palace.
+She worked both as a ghostwriter and a screenwriting editor.
+In 2021, she published her debut novel, The Paper Palace.